 Loaded Ham and Cheese Waffles

-The first time I made these waffles, they weren’t hammy or cheesy enough.
+Initial trials of these waffles weren’t hammy or cheesy enough.
 In subsequent versions, I nearly doubled the mix-ins.
 It’s entirely possible that these waffles have more ham and cheese than waffle!

 Tips and tricks